MistyCommunity/Documentation/src/content/coding/using-local-skills/tutorials.md

 misty.AddPropertyTest("FrontTOF", "SensorPosition", "!==", "Back", "string");
 ```

-The second property test ensures we are only looking at data where the distance to the object detected is less than 0.2m.
-We don’t want misty to move her head until she detects something closer than about 6 inches.
+The second property test ensures we are only looking at data where the distance to the object detected is less than 0.2 meters.
+We don’t want Misty to move her head until she detects something closer than about 6 inches.

 ```JavaScript
 misty.AddPropertyTest("FrontTOF", "DistanceInMeters", "<=", 0.2, "double");